How To Choose The Best Solar Panels

 First, you should know that a solar panel has two types of warranty: one for performance and another for the product itself.

 - The product warranty generally guarantees 10-12 years without failure.
-This warranty covers the integrity of the panel itself and problems such as manufacturing defects, premature wear, etc.
+This warranty covers the integrity of the panel and problems such as manufacturing defects, premature wear, etc.

 The small print of solar panels